tomdewildt/covid-19-data-collector/README.md

 ![Size](https://img.shields.io/github/repo-size/tomdewildt/covid-19-data-collector)
 [![License](https://img.shields.io/github/license/tomdewildt/covid-19-data-collector)](https://github.com/tomdewildt/covid-19-data-collector/blob/master/LICENSE)

-This tool automatically collects and parses the data from the RIVM website on the COVID-19 oubreak in The Netherlands.
+This tool automatically collects and parses the data from the RIVM and NICE websites on the COVID-19 oubreak in The Netherlands.

 # How To Run